|30 JUNE 2022 YEAR END PLANNING|

 Family trust elections raise a number of complex issues that are best discussed with us.

-Any outstanding (i.e. unpaid) trust distributions made to corporate beneficiaries during the 30 June 2020 tax year will need to be addressed at the latest before the due date for lodging the company’s 30 June 2021 income tax return (normally 15 May 2022 or actual lodgement date if earlier).
+Subject to the comment about TD 2022/D1 below, it was generally accepted by the ATO that any outstanding (i.e. unpaid) trust distributions made to corporate beneficiaries during the 30 June 2021 tax year will need to be addressed at the latest before the due date for lodging the company’s 30 June 2022 income tax return (normally 15 May 2023 or actual lodgement date if earlier).

 Making a cash payment to the company is the most straightforward way to clear the unpaid distributions.